Providing a detailed summary of our experiences from our six-country trip for those curious about Europe’s current travel conditions

 Final word

 Our trip was a huge success, and travel was a breeze.
-We felt warm welcomes everywhere.
-If you are still worried about Covid, that is understandable.
+We felt a warm welcome everywhere.
+If you are still worried about COVID, that is understandable.
 But we would not hesitate to travel if you are vaccinated, have a booster, and do not have other serious health issues.

-Remember that the Europe Travel Update was our observations and experiences, which could differ from others.
+Remember that the Europe Travel Update was our observations and experiences, which could differ for others.

 We wish you safe travels and extraordinary adventures!